Art museum: Private collections

 Throughout history, large and expensive works of art have generally been commissioned by religious institutions or political leaders and been displayed in temples, churches, and palaces.
 Although these collections of art were not open to the general public, they were often made available for viewing for a section of the public.
 In classical times, religious institutions began to function as an early form of art gallery.
-Wealthy Roman collectors of engraved gems (including Julius Caesar) and other precious objects often donated their collections to temples.
+Wealthy Roman collectors of engraved gems and other precious objects, such as Julius Caesar, often donated their collections to temples.
 It is unclear how easy it was in practice for the public to view these items.

 In Europe, from the Late Medieval period onwards, areas in royal palaces, castles, and large country houses of the social elite were often made partially accessible to sections of the public, where art collections could be viewed.
-At the Palace of Versailles, entrance was restricted to people of certain social classes, wearing the proper apparel – the appropriate accessories (silver shoe buckles and a sword) could be hired from shops outside.
+At the Palace of Versailles, entrance was restricted to people of certain social classes who were required to wear the proper apparel, which typically included the appropriate accessories, silver shoe buckles and a sword, could be hired from shops outside.
 The treasuries of cathedrals and large churches, or parts of them, were often set out for public display and veneration.
 Many of the grander English country houses could be toured by the respectable for a tip to the housekeeper, during the long periods when the family were not in residence.

 Special arrangements were made to allow the public to see many royal or private collections placed in galleries, as with most of the paintings of the Orleans Collection, which were housed in a wing of the Palais-Royal in Paris and could be visited for most of the 18th century.
 In Italy, the art tourism of the Grand Tour became a major industry from the 18th century onwards, and cities made efforts to make their key works accessible.
 The Capitoline Museums began in 1471 with a donation of classical sculpture to the city of Rome by the Papacy, while the Vatican Museums, whose collections are still owned by the Pope, trace their foundation to 1506, when the recently discovered Laocoön and His Sons was put on public display.
 A series of museums on different subjects were opened over subsequent centuries, and many of the buildings of the Vatican were purpose-built as galleries.
 An early royal treasury opened to the public was the Green Vault of the Kingdom of Saxony in the 1720s.

 Privately funded museums open to the public began to be established from the 17th century onwards, often based around a collection of the cabinet of curiosities type.
 The first such museum was the Ashmolean Museum in Oxford, opened in 1683 to house and display the artefacts of Elias Ashmole that were given to Oxford University in a bequest.